Stacked glass payment cards with a dollar symbol, basilica silhouette, and Ecuadorian flag

 Centro Historico (Quito UNESCO old town): Rent USD 200-400/month.
 Tourist-oriented restaurants and hotels accept cards.
 Street vendors around Plaza Grande and San Francisco church are cash-only.
 Ecuador's cultural heart.

 Urdesa/Kennedy (Guayaquil upscale): Rent USD 500-1,200/month.
 Mall del Sol, San Marino Shopping, Riocentro.
-Guayaquil's commercial engine - major retailers, restaurants, and international chains have universal card acceptance.
+Guayaquil's commercial engine, with major retailers, restaurants, and international chains accepting cards across the board.
 Hotter and more commercially driven than Quito.

 Samborondon (Guayaquil satellite, gated communities): Rent USD 700-2,000/month.
 La Puntilla, Plaza Lagos, Entre Rios.
 Ecuador's wealthiest residential area with premium card acceptance.